NieneB/InternshipReport/index.md

 In order to build a prototype the design requirements have to be translated to a design. <a class="xref" href="#"> Figure $$ </a> shows the steps that will be taken in order to develop.
 First the data will be explored, to get an idea of the field-names.
 Also the literature provided with the field-names will be used to learn more about them.

 From this several ideas will be produced and the best will be chosen to continue with.
-Desisions and choices will be made on the personal preferences of the researcher and her supervisors.
+Decisions and choices will be made on the personal preferences of the researcher and her supervisors.

 When the idea is settled a front-end and back-end situation for the application have to be developed.
 Both will be developed by the researcher.
-Decisions and choices will be made on the developed goals and requirements, the background theory, personal preference and experience knowlegde of supervisors.
+Decisions and choices will be made on the developed goals and requirements, the background theory, personal preference and experience knowledge of supervisors.

 The front-end is the presentation layer, so the webpage.
 A product of HTML, CSS and JavaScript for the web application so that a user can see and interact with them directly.
 The back-end is the data and data access layer of the application.
 The products will be a database, a API and the pre-processed data.

-Evetually this will all from the protype-product of this research.
+Eventually this will all from the porotype-product of this research.

 ### Data exploration